psu13/mutable-states/content/suck-like-me.md

 PVP is truly the last bastion of the Dark Souls addict.
 Most players only interact with it as a consequence of trying to use the co-op system to summon help for bosses.
 As we all know, this opens you up to invasions by hostile players whose only goal is to kill you and steal your stuff.

 For me, PVP was the last thing in the game that I hadn't done and one more thing that seemed hopeless to even try to master.
 "But hey", I said to myself, "I learned to dodge Manus, maybe I can get somewhere here too."
 And anyway, what else is one going to do while one waits for Dark Souls 2?
-So a spent a couple of months fiddling with it.
+So I spent a couple of months fiddling with it.

 <h4>The Big Picture</h4>